On minimal nonperfectly divisible fork-free graphs: Proof of Theorem

-\section{Proof of Theorem \ref{miniclaw}}
+\section{Proof of Theorem~ \ref{miniclaw}}

 In this section, we prove Theorem~\ref{miniclaw}.
-We need first to prove that minimal nonperfectly divisible fork-free graphs must be odd parachute-free.
+Firstly, we need to prove that MNPWD fork-free graphs must be odd parachute-free.
+Recall that an odd parachute is obtained from an odd hole $H$ and an edge $uv$ by joining $u$ to all vertices of $H$.

-All the notations $U, U', Y, Y', Z$ and $Z'$ are defined the same as in Section \ref{s2}.
-If $G$ is a minimal nonperfectly divisible fork-free graph, then by Lemma~\ref{2.5}, for any odd hole $C$ of $G$, we have accordingly that $U\neq \emptyset$.
-Without loss of generality, we suppose that $U_1\neq \emptyset$ while $U\ne\emptyset$.
+All the notations $U, U', Y, Y', Z$ and $Z'$ are defined the same as in Section \ref{sec2}.
+If $G$ is an MNPWD fork-free graph, then by Lemma~\ref{2.5}, for any odd hole $C$ of $G$, we have that $U\neq \emptyset$.
+Without loss of generality, we suppose that $U_1\neq \emptyset$.